 RESIDENCE ORGAN SWELL SHADE ASSEMBLY

 This is a construction project to build a residence organ swell shade.
 The prototype was built to fit in the existing 30" standard door frame of a bedroom which was converted to a pipe chamber.
 The shade can be customized to fit the user's needs.
 Construction requires a solid-core door of the appropriate size.
 All of the other lumber used is standard one-inch oak and poplar that is available from home improvement stores.
-An acoustically transparent grill cloth was used to add aesthetic appeal to the door, which is clearly visible from the hall leading to the three upstairs bedrooms.

 View of finished assembly.
 A Peterson swell motor was attached to the linkage shown at the underside far end of the photo.
 Once the shade is installed and adjusted, the opening will be covered by a section of acoustically transparent white grill cloth, and a finish coat of white paint will be applied.